-- The ability to develop new and highly original research ideas; - The potential to contribute to research between disciplines; and - · The ability to work in interdisciplinary teams.
+- The ability to develop new and highly original research ideas; - The potential to contribute to research between disciplines; and - The ability to work in interdisciplinary teams.

-Individuals interested in participating in the Ideas Lab workshop will submit a preliminary proposal including information regarding the applicant's specific expertise and personal attributes that will enhance the success of the Ideas Lab workshop.
-Submission of the preliminary proposal will be considered an indication of commitment to attend and participate through the full course of the five-day residential Ideas Lab workshop on February 25 - March 1, 2019, should the proposer be invited.
+Submission of the preliminary proposal will be considered an indication of commitment to attend and participate through the full course of the five-day residential Ideas Lab workshop on June 13 - 17, 2022, should the proposer be invited.
 The decisions of NSF about whom to invite will be final and binding.